 The beauty of making these popsicles is that you get to decide how much yogurt you want in each one, and how much melon you want.
 It’s why I photographed them this way.
 I want you to feel comfortable in the kitchen.
 I don’t want you to stress about the exact melon measurement or the exact yogurt measurement that goes into each popsicle.
 Each popsicle does not have to be created equal.
 You get a lot of control with this recipe, it’s really up to you!

-I only have one favorite popsicle mold.
+- I only have one favorite popsicle mold.
 And you need it.
-It’s so durable I’ve had mine for over 5 years.
+It’s the one I keep buying.
+No other popsicle mold compares.

 Honeydew Vanilla Yogurt Popsicles